 The Public Employment Services programme is allocated of 21.3% (R2.4 billion) of the Department's budget over the medium term, decreasing at an average annual rate of 10.4%, from R1 billion in 2022/23 to R725.6 million in 2025/26, due to allocations for the presidential employment initiative in 2022/23 and 2023/24.
 Facilitating access to decent employment is central to the Department's work.
-As such, over the medium term, it plans to register 2.9 million work seekers, provide counselling to 780 000 work seekers and place 195 000 work seekers in registered employment opportunities.
+As such, over the medium term, it plans to register 2.9 million work-seekers, provide counselling to 780 000 work-seekers and place 195 000 work-seekers in registered employment opportunities.

-In 2022/23, the Department drafted the South African National Employment Policy, in partnership with the International Labour Organisation (ILO). following the completion of phase two of the Socio-Economic Impact Assessment (SEIAS) on the draft Employment Policy, and the Department was issued with a provisional certificate by the Presidency enabling them to table the draft to the Economic Sectors, Investment, Employment and Infrastructure Development (ESIEID) Cluster for consultation with all relevant departments.
+In 2022/23, the Department drafted the South African National Employment Policy, in partnership with the International Labour Organisation (ILO), following the completion of phase two of the Socio-Economic Impact Assessment (SEIAS) on the draft Employment Policy, and the Department was issued with a provisional certificate by the Presidency enabling them to table the draft to the Economic Sectors, Investment, Employment and Infrastructure Development (ESIEID) Cluster for consultation with all relevant departments.
 Over the medium term, the Department plans to establish an Employment War-Room, comprising of government departments, business experts, labour and community organisations, to determine a sustainable approach to employment growth.
 The Branch will also focus on implementing an accessible framework for active labour market policies that provides work-seeker support, placement, and viable pathways.
-This will include amongst others: digitization of applications for vacancies and support, through the ESSA application, and private employment agencies; incentivising discouraged work-seekers under the age of 35 to undertake job search activities to overcome discouragement; incentivising employers (in both the public and the private sectors) to employ first time hires under the age of 35; creating viable pathways into the workplace for South African work-seekers, in collaboration with the Departments of Basic Education and Higher Education and Training, incentivizing employers to maintain employment in economic downturns and in moments of crisis - 'retention' in partnership with the Commission for Conciliation, Mediation and Arbitration (CCMA).
+This will include amongst others: digitisation of applications for vacancies and support, through the ESSA application, and private employment agencies; incentivising employers (in both the public and the private sectors) to employ first time hires under the age of 35; creating viable pathways into the workplace for South African work-seekers, in collaboration with the Departments of Basic Education and Higher Education and Training, incentivising employers to maintain employment in economic downturns and in moments of crisis - 'retention' in partnership with the Commission for Conciliation, Mediation and Arbitration (CCMA).
 Focussing on the placement of young graduates that is a new emerging unemployment statistic.